muhammetcimci/Fraud-Detection/README.md

 # Fraud-Detection

+This  project was handled to finish the Data Science Bootcamp training organized by the VBO organization.
+In this project we worked as a group, and it took one month.
+The group members are:
+- Berkan ACAR
+- Mert Ozan INAL
+- Muhammed CIMCI
+- Ismail KAYA
+- Umit CEYLAN

+# SCOPE of The Project

+The aim of the project is benchmarking machine learning models on a challenging large-scale dataset to determine if transaction is fraus or not.

+# About Data Set
+There was a competition hosted by IEEE Computational Intelligence Society [(IEEE-CIS)](https://cis.ieee.org/)

 1. Bu çalışma, Veri Bilimi Okulu tarafından organize edilen Data Science Bootcamp eğitimini bitirme projesi olarak; Muhammed Çakmak, İsmail Kaya, Muhammed Cimci, Ümit Ceylan, Berkan Acar ve Mert Ozan İnal' ın içinde bulunduğu 6 kişilik bir ekip tarafından yapıldı.

 Çalışmanın verileri 2019 yılı september ve october ayları arasında Kaggle platformunda IEEE-CIS organizasyonu tarafından düzenlenen Fraud Detection yarışmasından alındı.